-With 74 percent of precincts reporting, an unofficial count of the primary contests by AP indicated that Barnes had captured 63.8 percent of the vote, with state Attorney General Thurbert Baker at 21.5 percent.
+With 98 percent of precincts reporting, the Georgia Secretary of State's web page indicated that Barnes had captured 65.8 percent of the primary vote, with state Attorney General Thurbert Baker at 21.7 percent.
 Five other Democratic gubernatorial candidates were in the single digits.

 Barnes appeared to be looking to the general election even before Tuesday's primary.
 Over the weekend he surprised some by saying he would sign an Arizona-style immigration bill if elected governor.

 By grabbing more than 50 percent of the vote, Barnes avoids a runoff contest on August 10.

 That isn't the case with the competitive Republican gubernatorial battle.